Patricia Hewitt: Later career

 Since September 2020, Hewitt has been an adviser to the British Board of Trade.

 In November 2022, the British Chancellor of the Exchequer, Jeremy Hunt, announced that Hewitt would serve in an advisory role to the Conservative Government on NHS administration.

 PIE and the NCCL controversy

-In February 2014, the NCCL's connection with the Paedophile Information Exchange, an affiliated group during Hewitt's period as the pressure group's general secretary, gained media attention, to which Harriet Harman and her partner Jack Dromey also responded.
+In February 2014, the NCCL's connection with the Paedophile Information Exchange, an affiliated group, gained media attention, to which Harriet Harman and her partner Jack Dromey also responded.
 A document in Hewitt's name stated: "NCCL proposes that the age of consent should be lowered to 14, with special provision for situations where the partners are close in age or where the consent of a child over ten can be proved".
-The document also called for incest to be legalised.
-On 27 February 2014, Hewitt in a statement apologised and took responsibility for the "mistakes" made, saying that she and the NCCL had been "naive" about PIE, while insisting that she had never "supported or condoned the vile crimes of child abusers".
+The document also called for incest to be decriminalised.
+On 27 February 2014, Hewitt apologised and took responsibility for the "mistakes" made, saying that she and the NCCL had been "naive" about PIE, and that she had never "supported or condoned the vile crimes of child abusers".